Email FacebookTwitterMenu burgerClose thin

 Share

+There is no federal inheritance tax in the United States.
 Inheritance taxes, often confused with estate taxes, are levied on the beneficiaries of an estate rather than the estate itself.
-The rules and rates can vary significantly depending on the state you reside in, as only a handful of states in the U.S. impose this tax.
-Moreover, the relationship between the deceased and the beneficiary can influence the tax rate, with closer relatives often receiving more favorable rates.
-It’s essential to be aware of exemptions and deductions that might apply, which can significantly reduce the tax burden.
+The rules and rates can vary significantly depending on the state you reside in, as only a handful of states impose this tax.
+The relationship between the deceased and the beneficiary can also influence the tax rate, with closer relatives often receiving more favorable treatment.
+It’s also important to be aware of exemptions and deductions that may apply, which can reduce the overall tax burden.

 A financial advisor may be able to help you understand your tax liabilities associated with investments, passive income streams, inheritances and other windfalls.